hpcleuven/VscDocumentation/source/software/blas_and_lapack.rst

 standard functions and many groups worked hard to build optimal
 implementations:

--  BLAS (Basic Linear Algebra Subroutines) is a library of vector-vector, matrix-vector and matrix-matrix operations.
+-  BLAS (Basic Linear Algebra Subprograms) is a library of vector, vector-vector, matrix-vector and matrix-matrix operations.
--  Lapack, a library of dense and banded matrix linear algebra routines such as solving linear systems and the eigenvalue- and singular value decomposition.
-Lapack95 defines Fortran95 interfaces for all routines.
+-  LAPACK, a library of dense and banded matrix linear algebra routines such as solving linear systems, the eigenvalue- and singular value decomposition.
+LAPACK95 defines Fortran95 interfaces for all routines.
--  ScaLapack is a distributed memory parallel library offering some functionality similar to Lapack.
+-  ScaLAPACK is a distributed memory parallel library offering some functionality similar to LAPACK.

-Standard Fortran implementations do exist, so you can always recompile code using these libraries on systems on which the libraries are not available.
+Reference Fortran implementations do exist, so you can always recompile code using these libraries on systems on which the libraries are not available.